 barplot(table(x), col = "skyblue")

-Above barplot still works fine, but if we would have observed, say,
+Above the barplot still works fine, but if we would have observed,

-thousands of different outcome values, then we would not anymore want to
+say, thousands of different outcome values, then we would not anymore

-plot a separate bar for each value, but we would rather bin values near
+want to plot a separate bar for each value, but we would rather bin

-each other into a single bar in the plot.
-This is the idea of a
+values near each other into a single bar in the plot.
+This is the idea

-histogram, that shows the distribution by applying an
+of a histogram, that shows the distribution by applying

-automatic binning of the bars.
-In R, a histogram is produced by calling
+an automatic binning of the nearby values.
+In R, a histogram is produced

 function.